Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Source catalogs

 \section{Source catalogs}

-In order to investigate whether AGN with different radio properties lie in distinct areas of the hardness-intensity diagram, it is necessary to obtain three quantities concerning the radio galaxy: the (1) radio property (jet morphology, excitation class, or linear extent), (2) X-ray luminosity, $L_{X}$, for which we need an X-ray flux measurement, and (3) Ultraviolet (UV) luminosity, $L_{UV}$, for which we need a UV flux measurement.
-In \S\ref{sect:rad_cats}, we describe the catalogs that we use in this work that provide classifications (morphology, excitation class, or linear extent) of a sample of radio galaxies.
-To obtain $L_X$ and $L_{UV}$, we create two source catalogs that contain both X-ray and UV measurements for sources which we describe in \S\ref{sect:xmm_simult} and \S\ref{sect:swift_UX}.
-In \S\ref{sect:xmm_simult}, we describe the creation of an \xmm\ source catalog of simultaneous X-ray and UV observations and in \S\ref{sect:swift_UX} we describe the creation of a source catalog of X-ray and UV observations made by the \textit{Neil Gehrels Swift Observatory} (\swift).
+In order to investigate whether AGNs with different radio properties lie in distinct areas of the HID, it is necessary to obtain three quantities concerning the radio galaxy: the (a) radio property (jet morphology, excitation class, or linear extent), (b) X-ray luminosity, $L_{X}$, for which we need an X-ray flux measurement, and (c) UV luminosity, $L_{UV}$, for which we need a UV flux measurement.
+In Sect. \ref{sect:rad_cats}, we describe the catalogs that we use in this work that provide classifications (morphology, excitation class, or linear extent) of a sample of radio galaxies.
+To obtain $L_X$ and $L_{UV}$, we created two source catalogs that contain both X-ray and UV measurements for sources, which we describe in Sects. \ref{sect:xmm_simult} and \ref{sect:swift_UX}.
+In Sect. \ref{sect:xmm_simult}, we describe the creation of an \xmm\ source catalog of simultaneous X-ray and UV observations and in Sect. \ref{sect:swift_UX} we describe the creation of a source catalog of X-ray and UV observations made by the \textit{Neil Gehrels Swift Observatory} (\swift).